jjvanzon/JJs-Reference-Architecture/layers.md

 The dashed line going right through the [diagram](#data-layer) above, separates the *platform-specific* part from the *platform independent* part.
 The platform-*specific* part concerns itself with [`NHibernate`](api.md#nhibernate) and [`SQL Server`](https://www.microsoft.com/en-us/sql-server).
 The platform *independent* part is unaware of the underlying storage technology.
 You may as well stick an [`XML`](api.md#xml) file under it and not use [`SQL Server`](https://www.microsoft.com/en-us/sql-server) or [`NHibernate`](api.md#nhibernate) at all.
 This makes it possible, to program against the same model, regardless of how it is stored.

-This platform-independence, also allows deployment of the same code to different environments like *mobile*, *windows* or *web*.
+This platform-independence, also allows deployment of the same code to different environments like *mobile*, *Windows* or *web*.

 Presentation Layer